 The objective of SEM is to ensure that your website is ranked highly when users search for specific keywords.
 If you are new to online marketing, there are two fundamental tools that you must know: SEO and AdWords.
-For better understanding, consider this discussion on the difference between SEO and AdWords.
+For better understanding, consider this discussion on the difference between keywords for SEO and Google AdWords.

 What is SEO?